warpnet/salt-lint/README.md

                         ".salt-lint"
 ```

-## Linting Salt state files
+## Linting Salt State files

-It's important to note that `salt-lint` accepts a list of Salt state files or a list of directories.
+It's important to note that `salt-lint` accepts a list of Salt State files or a list of directories.

 ## GitHub Action